ngneat/edit-in-place/README.md

 Click on the `viewMode` template to switch it to `editMode` or click outside the editable component to switch back to `viewMode`.

-You can customize the switch trigger by providing a `MouseEvent` type:
+You can customize the switch trigger which set to `click` by default by providing a `MouseEvent` type:

 ```html
 <editable openBindingEvent="dblclick"